gitcd-io/website/content/pages/en/cli.rst

 Start a new feature
 -------------------
 Starts a new feature branch from your master branch.
-If you dont pass a branchname, you will be asked later.
+If you don't pass a branch name, you will be asked later.

 .. code-block:: bash